Battle of Fort Dearborn: Background

 In 1810, as a result of a long running feud, Captain Whistler and other senior officers at Fort Dearborn were removed.
 Whistler was replaced by Captain Nathan Heald, who had been stationed at Fort Wayne, Indiana.
 Heald was dissatisfied with his new posting and immediately applied for and received a leave of absence to spend the winter in Massachusetts.
 On his return journey to Fort Dearborn, he visited Kentucky, where he married Rebekah Wells, the daughter of Samuel Wells, and they traveled together to the fort in June 1811.

 As the United States and Britain moved towards war, antipathy between the settlers and Native Americans in the Fort Dearborn area increased.
-In the summer of 1811, British emissaries tried to enlist the support of Native Americans in the region, telling them that the British would help them to resist the encroaching American settlement.
-On April 6, 1812, a band of Winnebago Indians murdered Liberty White, an American, and John B. Cardin, a French Canadian, at a farm called Hardscrabble that was located on the south branch of the Chicago River, in the area now called Bridgeport.
-News of the murder was carried to Fort Dearborn by a soldier of the garrison named John Kelso and a small boy who had managed to escape from the farm.
-Following the murder, some nearby settlers moved into the fort while the rest fortified themselves in a house that had belonged to Charles Jouett, a Native American agent.
-Fifteen men from the civilian population were organized into a militia by Captain Heald, and armed with guns and ammunition from the fort.
+In the summer of 1811, British emissaries tried to enlist the support of Native Americans in the region by telling them that the British would help them to resist the encroaching American settlement.
+On April 6, 1812, a band of Winnebago Indians murdered Liberty White, an American, and John B. Cardin, a French Canadian, at a farm called Hardscrabble, which was located on the south branch of the Chicago River, in the area now called Bridgeport.
+News of the murder was carried to Fort Dearborn by a soldier of the garrison, named John Kelso, and a small boy, who had managed to escape from the farm.
+Following the murder, some nearby settlers moved into the fort, and the rest fortified themselves in a house that had belonged to Charles Jouett, a Native American agent.
+Fifteen men from the civilian population were organized into a militia by Captain Heald and were armed with guns and ammunition from the fort.